cs1302uga/cs1302-ce03/README.md

 * Unix Tutorial Five: http://www.ee.surrey.ac.uk/Teaching/Unix/unix5.html
 * CSCI 1302 Octal Mode Reading: https://github.com/cs1302uga/cs1302-tutorials/blob/master/octal-mode.md

+## Course-Specific Learning Outcomes

+* **LO1.a:** Navigate and modify files, directories, and permissions in a multi-user Unix-like environment.
+* **LO1.b:** (Partial) Execute, redirect, pipe, and manage programs/processes in a multi-user Unix-like environment.
+* **LO1.c:** Create and modify text files and source code using a powerful terminal-based text editor such as Emacs or Vi.
+* **LO1.d:** (Partial)	Use shell commands to compile new and existing software solutions that are organized into multi-level packages and have external dependencies.

 ## Questions

 In your notes, clearly answer the following questions.
 These instructions assume that you are